vyomasystems-lab/challenges-Premsai2001/level2_design/README.md

 VALUE MATCHES IN DUT = 0x1a82a4797 WITH MODEL = 0x1a82a4797

 ### NUMBER OF BUGS (COUNT) =  1 ###

+assert count == 0, f'The design consists of {count} bug/bugs as indicated by the above statements'
+AssertionError: The design consists of 1 bug/bugs as indicated by the above statements
 ```

 ## Test Scenario